Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Experiments

 \subsection{Ablation Study}

-\textbf{Effectiveness of SAME Masks.} In the SAME module, we fuse target attributes' cross-attention maps and masks obtained from the face parsing model to guide the noise blending process in ROFA.
-As shown in Figure \ref{fig:ablation1}, if cross-attention maps derived from the FD process are removed and pure binary masks are used for noise blending, unsatisfactory artifacts appear at the edges of target attributes in the refined results.
-This further corroborates our discussion present in Section \ref{sec:same}.
-Including the cross-attention maps moderates the effect of noise blending at the edges of attributes, enabling a smooth transition between the attributes generated by the PD and FD processes in this critical area.
+{\textbf{Overall Analysis of Each Component}.} Table \ref{table:ablation_overall} presents the individual performance of FASA and APG in enhancing attributes across all baselines.
+Both components demonstrate positive effects compared to the baseline metrics in Table \ref{table:overall_qual}, with FASA showing more noticeable improvements.
+We attribute this to FASA's ability to effectively handle attributes covering larger areas, such as hair and sunglasses, resulting in more observable enhancements.

+{\textbf{Scaling Mask Strategy}.} Figure \ref{fig:ab1-weight-ablation} illustrates the evaluation of the scaling mask strategy implemented in FASA.
+Low scaling values critically hinder FASA's capacity to effectively transfer attribute information to the personalization denoising.
+On the contrary, high scaling factors may negatively impact the overall quality of the generated faces.
+Generally, the optimal value of $\omega$ should be around $2.0$.
+More ablation studies of FASA are available in Appendix.\ref{sec:10.3-more-ablation-optimal-block}.

 \textbf{Effect of Inversion's Intermediate Timesteps}.
-Figure \ref{fig:ablation2} demonstrates the effects of different starting timesteps after inversion on the enhancement of expressions, represented by the parameter $\gamma$ in Section \ref{sec:rofa}.
-It is clear that with a larger value of $\gamma$, corresponding to an earlier intermediate timestep, the expression can achieve more pronounced enhancement, but at the cost of a notable decrease in identity fidelity.
-Conversely, a smaller $\gamma$ results in minimal enhancement.
-By analyzing the identity fidelity and prompt consistency of the inversion results for multiple samples, an optimal $\gamma$ should fall within the interval of $[0.4, 0.5]$ to achieve a favorable balance.
-Accordingly, the optimal intermediate timestep should be within $[20, 25]$.
+Figure \ref{fig:ab2-inversion-step} demonstrates the effects of different starting timesteps in APG, represented by the parameter $\gamma$ in Section \ref{sec:apg}.
+To achieve a noticeable improvement in attributes while maintaining identity fidelity, an optimal $\gamma$ should be set as $0.5$.